marcguery/varif/README.md

 ## Automatic translation

-When the variant is inside a CDS (i. e. its first position is inside a CDS), this feature will predict the protein sequence affected by the whole variant plus amino acids before and after (in the direction of the translation) included in a chosen window with `--prot-window-before` and `--prot-window-after` options.
+When the variant is inside a CDS, this feature will predict the protein sequence affected by the whole variant plus amino acids before and after (in the direction of the translation) included in a chosen window with `--prot-window-before` and `--prot-window-after` options.
+The position of the codon is then calculated from their rank from the beginning of the predicted protein and shown in the AAref columns of the CSV file.
+The codon position is associated with the total number of codons, including the stop codon.
 The translation will stop if:

 - The window is completely translated

-- The end of the CDS is reached
+- The end of the predicted protein is reached

 - A stop codon is obtained